Datahub/DSMLP Grading Tool - nbgrader

 Inside of Course Environment/Notebook:

 1. Launch a pod as a grader for your course.
-Once you've done this, spawn a terminal window (under New>Terminal) and proceed with the next command.
+Once you've done this, spawn a terminal window (under File>New>Terminal) and proceed with the next command.

 2. You can then use nbgrader db student import <CSV_NAME> in the CSV's dir to import students' names into nbgrader.

-3. Nbgrader form grade should now reflect your changes:
+3. The Nbgrader formgrader should now reflect your changes:

 nbgrader manage students section